Mixed Results For A Test Of Vitamin C For Sepsis

 That question has been on the minds of intensive care doctors since the spring of 2017, when a well-known physician asserted that he was saving the lives of most of his patients with sepsis by using a treatment based on intravenous vitamin C.

-Scientists from around the world have jumped on this claim to support or refute it, since if it worked it would save millions of lives.
+Scientists from around the world have jumped on this claim to support or refute it because, if it worked, it would save millions of lives.
 The biggest study published to date now comes to a vexing conclusion.
 If you read the study summary, vitamin C didn't help the patients.
 But if you dig deep into the paper, you will find that the people who got the treatment were much more likely to survive.

 Confusing?
 Absolutely.
 The rub comes from the way the study, published Tuesday in the American Medical Association journal, JAMA, was designed.

-Sepsis is the body's overreaction to a severe infection, leading to multiple organ failure and frequently death.
-Though many people haven't heard of sepsis, the Centers for Disease Control and Prevention says it afflicts more than 1.7 million Americans a year and kills more than 250,000, making it one of the top ten causes of death.
+Sepsis is the body's overreaction to a severe infection, leading to multiple organ failure and, frequently, death.
+Though many people haven't heard of sepsis, the Centers for Disease Control and Prevention says it afflicts more than 1.7 million Americans a year and kills more than 250,000, making it one of the top 10 causes of death.

 Over the years, scientists have stumbled across clues that vitamin C might be effective against sepsis.
 For one thing, people with sepsis tend to have surprisingly low levels of vitamin C in their blood.
 In 2014, Dr. Alpha "Berry" Fowler published a paper involving just 24 patients, hinting that vitamin C was a benefit.
 In particular, Fowler noted that a measure of organ failure, known as a mSOFA score, improved far more in the patients who had received vitamin C.